Billy the Kid: Build-up

 After Tunstall was killed, Bonney and Dick Brewer swore affidavits against Brady and those in his posse, and obtained murder warrants from Lincoln County justice of the peace John B. Wilson.
 On February 20, 1878, while attempting to arrest Brady, the sheriff and his deputies found and arrested Bonney and two other men riding with him.
 Deputy U.S. Marshal Robert Widenmann, a friend of Bonney, and a detachment of soldiers captured Sheriff Brady's jail guards, put them behind bars, and released Bonney and Brewer.

-Bonney then joined the Lincoln County Regulators; on March 9 they captured Frank Baker and William Morton, both of whom were accused of killing Tunstall.
+Bonney then joined the Lincoln County Regulators; on March 9, they captured Frank Baker and William Morton, both of whom were accused of killing Tunstall.
 Baker and Morton were killed while allegedly trying to escape.

 On April 1, the Regulators ambushed Sheriff Brady and his deputies; Bonney was wounded in the thigh during the battle.
 Brady and Deputy Sheriff George W. Hindman were killed.
 On the morning of April 4, 1878, Buckshot Roberts and Dick Brewer were killed during a shootout at Blazer's Mill.
-Warrants were issued for several participants on both sides, and Bonney and two others were charged with killing Brady, Hindman and Roberts.
+Warrants were issued for several participants on both sides, and Bonney and two others were charged with killing Brady, Hindman, and Roberts.

 Battle of Lincoln (1878)

-On the night of Sunday July 14, McSween and the Regulators—now a group of fifty or sixty men—went to Lincoln and stationed themselves in the town among several buildings.
+On the night of Sunday, July 14, McSween and the Regulators—now a group of fifty or sixty men—went to Lincoln and stationed themselves in the town among several buildings.
 At the McSween residence were Bonney, Florencio Chavez, Jose Chavez y Chavez, Jim French, Harvey Morris, Tom O'Folliard, and Yginio Salazar, among others.
 Another group led by Marin Chavez and Doc Scurlock positioned themselves on the roof of a saloon.
 Henry Newton Brown, Dick Smith, and George Coe defended a nearby adobe bunkhouse.

-On Tuesday July 16, newly appointed sheriff George Peppin sent sharpshooters to kill the McSween defenders at the saloon.
+On Tuesday, July 16, newly appointed sheriff George Peppin sent sharpshooters to kill the McSween defenders at the saloon.
 Peppin's men retreated when one of the snipers, Charles Crawford, was killed by Fernando Herrera.
 Peppin then sent a request for assistance to Colonel Nathan Dudley, commandant of nearby Fort Stanton.
 In a reply to Peppin, Dudley refused to intervene but later arrived in Lincoln with troops, turning the battle in favor of the Murphy-Dolan faction.

-A gunfight broke out on Friday July 19.
+A gunfight broke out on Friday, July 19.
 McSween's supporters gathered inside his house.
 When Buck Powell and Deputy Sheriff Jack Long set fire to the building, the occupants began shooting.
-Bonney and the other men fled the building when all rooms but one were burning.
+Bonney and the other men fled the building when all but one room were on fire.
 During the confusion, McSween was shot and killed by Robert W. Beckwith, who was then shot and killed by Bonney.